 The CDC defines cleaning as “the removal of germs, dirt, and impurities from surfaces” (ie., not killing germs), whereas disinfecting “refers to using chemicals, for example, EPA-registered disinfectants, to kill germs on surfaces,” which further reduces the risk of spreading infection.

-The EPA just approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
+The EPA has approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
 The sprays kill the virus in two minutes, when used on hard, non-porous surfaces.
-While other products on the EPA’s list are effective against similar viruses, these two sprays are the first to be tested specifically against Covid-19 and found to work.

 Here’s a pro-tip, since disinfecting cleaners are still tough to find: Hit up FreshDirect or Amazon Prime Now.
 Both have limited quantities in stock, and when available, you can have a few containers or bottles delivered.